usnistgov/mobile-threat-catalogue/_includes/references.md

 [^206]: "Android Security Bulletin June 2016", 8 Dec.
 2016; http://source.android.com/security/bulletin/2016-06-01.html [accessed 8/29/2016]

-[^207]: R. Chirgwin, "This is what a root debug backdoor in a Linux kernel looks like," The Register, 9 May.
-2016; http://www.theregister.co.uk/2016/05/09/allwinners_allloser_custom_kernel_has_a_nasty_root_backdoor/
+[^207]: R. Chirgwin, "This is what a root debug backdoor in a Linux kernel looks like," The Register, 9 May 2016; http://www.theregister.co.uk/2016/05/09/allwinners_allloser_custom_kernel_has_a_nasty_root_backdoor/

 [^208]: S. Gallagher, "Chinese ARM vendor left developer backdoor in kernel for Android, other devices," Ars Technica, 11 May 2016; http://arstechnica.com/security/2016/05/chinese-arm-vendor-left-developer-backdoor-in-kernel-for-android-pi-devices/